This post may contain affiliate links. For more information, read my disclosure policy.

 6. Get a golden crust

 If you want your top crust be more golden you can do the following:

-For the easiest vent method, top the pie with the top crust then cut for slits in the crust.
-Or, if you want to make it pretty, you can make a design ahead of time with cookie cutters or words.
+- For the easiest vent method, top the pie with the top crust then cut for slits in the crust.

-- Buy a pie crust shield off amazon – they’re cheap and easy to use.
+- Buy a pie crust shield off amazon – they’re cheap and easy to use or

 - Cover the edges with strips of foil as shown.

 10. Avoid a soggy bottom